Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 * `Bus Stops`: Retrieved detailed information for all bus stops currently being serviced by buses.
 * `Train Station`: Retrieved a point representation to indicate the location of the MRT station.
 * `Train Station Exits`: Retrieved a point representation to indicate the location of a train station exit point.
+* `Passenger Volume by Origin Destination Bus Stops`: Retrieved detailed information on the number of trips by weekdays and weekends from the origin to the destination bus stops.

+Furthermore, we employed `Singapore MRT Map in Folium` by Timothy Lim on Kaggle (https://www.kaggle.com/code/lzytim/singapore-mrt-map-in-folium/notebook), which contains a complete map of Singapore's MRT network.

 #### **3.2.2 Cleaning**